ghousseyn/phiber/README.md

   http://127.0.0.1/dev/index/action/var1/val1?var2=val2/?var3/val3

-# the router will pass your application an array like (for GET and POST and Ajax calls alike)
+# the router will pass your application an array (for GET and POST and Ajax calls alike)

 Array
 (